 Two versions of the rifle will be tested, 15 rifles per version.
-Version " production receiver insert and version "B" will be rifles with modified receiver inserts and will be equipped with "extruded tube receivers".
+Version "A" will be the standards production receiver insert and version "B" will be rifles with modified receiver inserts and will be equipped with "extruded tube receivers".

-Upon successfully completing the proof test including two rifles subjected to a 100 proof endurance test, a 200 round per rifle jack-function test is planned for a 20-rifle sample to determine the probable malfunction The two rifles used for the 100 round proof endurance test will have strain gauges installed and strains rate. will be measured for all 100 proof rounds per rifle.
+Upon successfully completing the proof test including two rifles subjected to a 100 proof endurance test, a 200 round per rifle jack-function test is planned for a 20-rifle sample to determine the probable malfunction rate.
+The two rifles used for the 100 round proof endurance test will have strain gauges installed and strains will be measured for all 100 proof rounds per rifle.